syoon2/COMP3811_data/uni/postgreg_docker.md

 ## Step 5.
 Load the sample University data.

-You will need to 'import' ('\i filename') two files to create the tables and populate them with data.
+You will need to 'import' (`\i filename`) two files to create the tables and populate them with data.
-DDL.sql contains the SQL Data Definition Language statments (CREATE TABLE...) to create empty tables.
-The smallRelationsInsertFile.sql file contains  SQL INSERT statements to populate the tables with data.
+`DDL.sql` contains the SQL Data Definition Language statments (CREATE TABLE...) to create empty tables.
+The `smallRelationsInsertFile.sql` file contains SQL INSERT statements to populate the tables with data.

 ```
 uni=# \i DDL.sql